dmikozzz/FitnessTrackerAPI/Testing/ManualTests.md

 - #### Result:
 - Status 404
 - No workouts of this type found.

+### Test Details
+**Location**
+ Fitness Tracker API > Manual tests >  12.
+Missing parameter
+**Purpose**
+To test if we get a response with the message "No workouts of this type found.".

 #
 ## 13. Verify that the API correctly implements rate limiting or throttling mechanisms to prevent abuse or excessive use of resources.

 - #### Steps:
 ```
-ran 52 Iterations of two get requests while our limit is at 100.
+ran 152 Iterations of two GET requests while our limit is at 300.
 ```
 1. Send a GET request to: http://localhost:3000/API/users
 2. Send a GET request to: http://localhost:3000/API/workouts
 - #### Expected:
--  Status 429 Too Many Requests after 100 requests.
+-  Status 429 Too Many Requests after 300 requests.
 - #### Result:
 -  Status 429 Too Many Requests for the last four requests.

+### Test Details
+**Location**
+ Fitness Tracker API > Manual tests >  13.
+Rate limit
+**Purpose**
+To test if we can reach the rate limit and get status 429 Too Many Requests.
 #